-Smithsonian Narwhal: Revealing an Arctic Legend comes to the Bean Museum
+Smithsonian Narwhal: Revealing an Arctic Legend comes to the BYU Life Science Museum

 From their depiction in the 1500s as angry sea monsters to their status as icons of pop culture today, the narwhal with its unique spiral tusk has inspired legend in Inuit and European society and fascinated people across cultures for centuries.
 This mysterious animal and its changing ecosystem are explored in the Smithsonian traveling exhibition “Narwhal: Revealing an Arctic Legend.”
-The exhibition will be on view at Monte L. Bean Life Science Museum in Provo, Utah July 6th, through September 27th.
+The exhibition will be on view at BYU Life Science Museum in Provo, Utah August 28th through January 9th.

 Narwhals are medium-sized whales ranging from 13 to 18 feet long, not including the long tusk seen on most males, which averages about 6 to 8 feet.
 This distinctive spire is not a horn but a long, spiraled tooth that pierces the upper lip.
 Narwhals only live near the Arctic Circle—in the icy waters spanning Northern Canada, Greenland and Russia—where changes in climate and sea ice pose a mounting challenge to their survival.

 Developed by the Smithsonian’s National Museum of Natural History and its Arctic Studies Center and organized for travel by the Smithsonian Institution Traveling Exhibition Service (SITES), the exhibition explores interdisciplinary research conducted about the narwhal by Smithsonian scientists in collaboration with Arctic researchers and members of Inuit communities about the narwhal in their rapidly changing Arctic environment.
 The exhibition uses firsthand accounts from these scientists and Inuit community members to reveal how traditional knowledge and experience, coupled with scientific research, heighten the understanding of narwhals and the changing global climate.